Ceramic Implants · For patients from Gothenburg

 1

-Send us your situation and any existing records or x-rays.
-We reply in English and tell you what we'll need.
+Write to us with your situation and any x-rays you already have.
+We answer in English and list what we still need.

 2